Fematich/mlengine-boilerplate/README.md

 # Getting started

-This boilerplate code is not complete, so you need to complete:
+You need to complete the following parts to run the code:
 - preprocess.py pipeline with your own custom preprocess steps
 - model.py with your own model function according to the specification
 - config.py with your project-id and databuckets